 If a Commission member receives a written request for public information, the Commission member must immediately notify TREC's General Counsel and Public Information Officer.
-The Commission member should also respond to the requestor and direct the requestor to submit the request for public information via email to public information @trec.texas.gov.
-By asking the request or submit their request for information through the proper channels, a Commission member allows TREC staff to fulfill the request and remain in full compliance with the Public information Act.
+The Commission member should also respond to the requestor and direct the requestor to submit the request for public information via email to public.information@trec.texas.gov.
+By asking the requestor to submit their request for information through the proper channels, a Commission member allows TREC staff to fulfill the request and remain in full compliance with the Public Information Act.

-Although the Public Information Act provides numerous exceptions in which information requested may be withheld, TREC must request an opinion as to whether an exception applies from the Office of the Attorney General (OAG) prior to withholding such information.
-Again, TREC is subject to and must comply with specific statutory deadlines to request an opinion from the OAG.
+Although the Public Information Act provides numerous exceptions in which information responsive to a request may be withheld, TREC must request an opinion as to whether an exception applies from the Office of the Attorney General (OAG) prior to withholding such information.
+TREC is subject to and must comply with specific statutory deadlines to request an opinion from the OAG.
 If TREC fails to comply, the ability to withhold requested information based on a specific exception may be lost.
 Therefore, timely notification to TREC's Executive Director, Public Information Officer, or General Counsel is imperative.

-Lastly, all or a portion of a Commission member's business calendar is subject to disclosure under the Public Information Act if Commission business is maintained on the calendar.
-Commission members are strongly encouraged to maintain separate calendars for Commission business and a Commission member's own personal or professional business.
-Calendars recording TREC-related business shall be retained for one year.
+Lastly, all or a portion of a Commission member's business calendar is subject to disclosure under the Public Information Act if Commission business is maintained on the personal email account or business calendar.
+Commission members are strongly encouraged to maintain separate email accounts and calendars for Commission business.
+Emails regarding TREC business must be kept for 2 years, and calendars recording TREC-related business shall be retained for one year.